List of American and Canadian soccer champions: Background

 For teams in the United States and Canada, there are three major domestic trophies.

 The primary focus is the league championship, a postseason knockout tournament held between the best teams from the regular season.
 This is presently determined via the MLS Cup.
 American and Canadian sports leagues typically have such playoff systems.
 These have their roots in long travel distances common in U.S. and Canadian sports; to cut down on travel, leagues are typically aligned in geographic divisions and feature unbalanced schedules with teams playing more matches against opponents in the same division.
 Due to the unbalanced schedule typical in U.S. and Canadian leagues, not all teams face the same opponents, and some teams may not meet an even number of times during a regular season, if at all.
 This results in teams with identical records that have faced different opponents differing numbers of times, making team records alone an imperfect measure of league supremacy.
 The playoffs allow for head-to-head elimination-style competition between teams to counterbalance this.

 Secondary is the recognition of the best regular season record (an accomplishment known as the league premiership in Australia and New Zealand, countries with similar league structure to the U.S. and Canada).
 The MLS team with the highest point total during the regular season is awarded the Supporters' Shield.

-Thirdly, there are the two countries' respective domestic cup competitions: the Lamar Hunt U.S. Open Cup and the Canadian Championship.
+Thirdly, there are the two countries' respective domestic cup competitions: the U.S. Open Cup and the Canadian Championship.
 These tournaments are unique to soccer among professional sports in the U.S. and Canada, as no other major team sport conducts competition outside of regular league play.

-Additionally, American and Canadian clubs participate in the CONCACAF Champions League, a continental club competition in which the United States is allocated four qualification spots and Canada one.
+Additionally, American and Canadian clubs participate in the CONCACAF Champions Cup, a continental club competition in which the United States is allocated four qualification spots and Canada one.
 For American clubs, the winners of the MLS Cup, Supporters' Shield, and U.S. Open Cup all qualify, along with the regular season conference champion that does not win the Shield.
 The lone Canadian berth is determined by the Canadian Championship.
-Finally, there is the world championship as determined by the FIFA Club World Cup, a berth to which is earned by winning the Champions League.
+Finally, there is the world championship as determined by the FIFA Club World Cup, a berth to which is earned by winning the Champions Cup.

 American and Canadian soccer clubs exist in a franchise system, rather than a promotion and relegation system.
 As a result, teams do not systematically move between levels each season.
 This is standard among American and Canadian major and minor sports leagues and is part of the franchise rights granted by the leagues.
 Recently, a trend has developed where a club from the lower divisions may be "promoted" via an expansion franchise awarded by Major League Soccer.

 The results in this article come from the United States Soccer Federation, the Canadian Soccer Association, the Rec.Sport.Soccer Statistics Foundation, and the American Soccer History Archives.